espocrm/documentation/docs/administration/bpm.md

 ### Difference from Workflows tool

-The Workflows tool is intended for automation of simple business rules, w/o sequential flow items, when there is no need to display the flow graphically.
+The Workflows tool is intended for automation of simple business rules, without sequential flow items, when there is no need to display the flow graphically.

-The BPM tool is intended for more complex business flows, where there can be diverging and converging flows, execution delays, user interactions.
-The flowchart view makes the business process more comprehensible for a human, a log allows to see how the process was held.
+The BPM tool is intended for more complex business logic, where there can be diverging and converging flows, execution delays, user interactions.
+The flowchart view makes the business process more comprehensible for a human, the log allows to see how the process was held.

 In this article: